steliosav/Diploma-Thesis/README.md

  Spectral clustering is used on the feature maps, right after the ResNet forward pass, to reduce feature space redundancy.
  The spectral clustering algorithm used is as described in Ng, Jordan and Weiss' work "On Spectral Clustering: Analysis and an algorithm" for NIPS 2001.

- Credit also goes to Torchcluster (https://pypi.org/project/torchcluster/) and Zhang Zhi for providing the framework for PyTorch supported clustering algorithms.
- Use **pip install torchcluster** (**conda install -c tczhangzhi torchcluster** for anaconda users) before running the code in this repository.

  The network can be retrained, including the added clustering layer, on the Cityscapes dataset.
  Go to https://www.cityscapes-dataset.com/, download **leftImg8bit_trainvaltest.zip** and **gtFine_trainvaltest.zip**, unzip them and place the **leftImg8bit** and **gtFine** directories inside the **cityscapes_dataset** directory such that the resulting path complies with the data lists in **train_set.txt** and **val_set.txt**